 Do you have to sand between coats of varnish?

 Yes, it is generally recommended to sand lightly between coats.
 This practice helps ensure better adhesion between layers, removes any dust or debris that may have settled on the surface, and contributes to a smoother, more even final finish.

-Typically, fine-grit sandpaper (220 to 320 grit) should be used for this purpose, followed by wiping the surface with a tack cloth or damp rag to remove any sanding residue before applying the next coat of varnish.
+Whenever I’m varnishing, I make it a point to grab my trusty fine-grit sandpaper (usually somewhere between 220 to 320 grit) after each coat dries.
+Remember to wipe the surface with a tack cloth or damp rag to remove any sanding residue before applying the next coat of varnish.